Small Caps Outperformed Large Caps the Week Ended November 20

 Small-cap stocks—those under $10 billion in market capitalization—have underperformed large caps.
 They lost 0.6% YTD and gained 3.4% last week.
 The underperformance of small caps relative to larger companies in recent weeks hinted at some vulnerability in the broader market.
 The sense is that investors chose to stay with large caps as they are safer bets amid uncertain global conditions.

-Interested in BEN?
+Interested in ETFC?
 Don't miss the next report.

-Receive e-mail alerts for new research on BEN
+Receive e-mail alerts for new research on ETFC

 Market cap analysis of subgroups